vzta/MYFIRSTPROJECT/README.md

 I started programming in August 2021 so this script for sure can be veery simple and being a bit of  inefficient

-# chose the stocks you want in your dasboard:
+# chose the stocks you want in your dashboard:
 ![imagen](https://user-images.githubusercontent.com/90071480/169399501-deb8e934-db4c-4aa4-8c1f-05b2e0d400f2.png)

 # Plot it's performance: